Conan O'Brien Can't Stop: Synopsis

 The film opens with a short segment explaining the events which transpired to culminate in O'Brien's launch of the Legally Prohibited Tour.
 It focuses on the rift with NBC and the outpouring of support shown by his fans while the fiasco played out.

 The documentary continues with O'Brien explaining that the idea for the tour came to them while thinking of things they could do in the six months after his exit from NBC, during which time he was legally prohibited from appearing on television, radio, or the Internet.
-The following segments show glimpses of the thought process for the tour, and then an extremely nervous Conan and team members as they wait in realtime to see the results of whether or not their show would sell.
+The following segments show glimpses of the thought process for the tour, and then an extremely nervous O'Brien and team members as they wait in realtime to see the results of whether or not their show would sell.
 All the venues begin to sell out at a fast pace and the stage is set for them to proceed with the planning of the tour.

 The rest of the documentary details the creative process behind various jokes/musical acts by O'Brien's team.
-In between segments of the live show, the film depicts Conan interacting with fans, attending functions, hosting an entire day at Bonnaroo and encounters with celebrities (such as Jon Hamm, Jack McBrayer, Jack Black, Kyle Gass, Jon Stewart, Stephen Colbert, Jim Carrey and Eddie Vedder, the latter four appearing on the show) are shown — not all of which are pleasant for an increasingly exhausted O'Brien as the tour progresses.
+In between segments of the live show, the film depicts O'Brien interacting with fans, attending functions, hosting an entire day at Bonnaroo and encounters with celebrities (such as Jon Hamm, Jack McBrayer, Jack Black, Kyle Gass, Jon Stewart, Stephen Colbert, Jim Carrey and Eddie Vedder, the latter four appearing on the show) are shown — not all of which are pleasant for an increasingly exhausted O'Brien as the tour progresses.
 O'Brien worries that he will get burned out and be unable to return to television, leaving his team without jobs.
 He holds a secret show for his fans at the studio of Jack White, with White participating in the show itself.

-During the film there is little interviewing between Conan and director Rodman Flender, though the few questions that are captured are answered in great detail.
-A constant companion during the entire documentary is O'Brien's personal assistant, Sona Movsesian, with whom he shares humorous (yet occasionally passive aggressive) banter till the close of the film.
+During the film there is little interviewing between O'Brien and director Rodman Flender, though the few questions that are captured are answered in great detail.
+A constant companion during the entire documentary is O'Brien's personal assistant, Sona Movsesian, with whom he shares humorous (yet occasionally passive aggressive) banter throughout the film.

-The documentary ends with a title card displaying the end date of the tour and that Conan had a few weeks off before starting his next assignment as the host of his cable talk show at TBS, a shot of Conan walking out onto the studio stage after the Conan theme is played by the band is shown after the title card.
+The documentary ends with a title card displaying the end date of the tour and that O'Brien had a few weeks off before starting his next assignment as the host of his cable talk show at TBS, a shot of O'Brien walking out onto the studio stage after the Conan theme is played by the band is shown after the title card.
 A performance at Jack White's studio is played while the credits roll.